Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Assumptions

 \subsection{About the LFQPOs}

-As discussed in the introduction, Lense-Thirring \sbp is perhaps the most promising mechanism to explain low-frequency quasi-periodic oscillations (\citealt{Fragile07}, \citetalias{Ingram+2009}, \citealt{IM19}).
-Unless specified otherwise (see sect.~\ref{sec:otherQPOmechanism}), we will here consider that the hot flow always harbors the configuration believed to produce quasi-periodic oscillations (QPOs) in the Lense-Thirring \sbp framework.
-In these assumptions, the inner hot flow undergoes precession instead of warping.
+As discussed in the Introduction, Lense--Thirring \sbp is perhaps the most promising mechanism to explain low-frequency quasi-periodic oscillations (LFQPOs) (\citealt{Fragile07}, \citetalias{Ingram+2009}, \citealt{IM19}).
+Unless specified otherwise (see sect.~\ref{sec:otherQPOmechanism}), we consider here that the hot flow always harbors the configuration believed to produce quasi-periodic oscillations (QPOs) in the Lense--Thirring \sbp framework.
+Under these assumptions, the inner hot flow undergoes precession instead of warping.

-In the seminal work of \citetalias{Ingram+2009}, the outer accretion disk is assumed to remain in the binary plane: $\partial \theta / \partial r = 0$ or $\theta (r) = \theta$ for all $r \geq \rt$, see Fig.\,\ref{fig:LTconfig1}.
+In the seminal work of \citetalias{Ingram+2009}, the outer accretion disk is assumed to remain in the binary plane: $\partial \theta / \partial r = 0$ or $\theta (r) = \theta$ for all $r \geq \rt$ (see Fig.\,\ref{fig:LTconfig1}).
 In other words, \citetalias{Ingram+2009} always assumed $\rb < \risco$, which, as previously argued, is expected to be inaccurate.
 Because of this potential warping of the cold accretion disk, the inner parts of the cold disk (i.e., $r \gtrsim \rt$, or $r = \rt^+$) can be misaligned with its outer parts ($r \gg \rt$).
-Assuming continuity between the cold disk and the hot flow, the misalignment angle of the hot flow, and thus the key angle for determining Lense-Thirring \sbp in this case, is $\theta_t = \theta (\rt^-) = \theta (\rt^+) \leq \theta$, see Fig.\,\ref{fig:LTconfig2}.
+Assuming continuity between the cold disk and the hot flow, the misalignment angle of the hot flow, and thus the key angle for determining Lense--Thirring \sbp in this case, is $\theta_t = \theta (\rt^-) = \theta (\rt^+) \leq \theta$ (see Fig.\,\ref{fig:LTconfig2}).
 In these terms, there are thus two possible cases.
 Either $\rt > \rb$, and the precession range is $\pm \theta$ (Fig.\,\ref{fig:LTconfig1}), or $\rt < \rb$, and the precession range is $\pm \theta_t$ (Fig.\,\ref{fig:LTconfig2}), with $\theta_t \in [0, \, \theta]$.